 Over the last year, EGI has started to develop not only the EGI Platform Architecture (embedded in this document) but also a support model for Technology Providers in the EGI ecosystem [R 8].
 That document expands the definition of a Technology Provider in that it can act as a Platform Integrator, a Product Team or a very small, volunteer-based collaboration without agreed central coordination.
 While Platform Integrators are expected to provide complete Community Platforms, integrating a number of tools and services with each other (and within the platform) and with the target EGI platform (Cloud or Core Infrastructure), Product Teams typically provide one or more distinct components for integration into specific community platforms.
 Overlapping with Platform Integrators, Product Teams may also provide Community Platforms.
 Volunteer teams typically provide smaller components that are integral parts of other platforms.

 With the end of the EMI and IGE, EGI needs to consider the continuation of its services and deployed platforms beyond these projects.
-Currently, EGI is considering engaging in closer conversations on future collaborations with a number of Technology Providers emerging from the technology coordination in EGI over the past three years, as indicated in
+What was deployed as one Community Platform, the UMD, before, might in the future separate into much more individual Community Platforms next to a probably much smaller UMD.
+Currently, EGI is considering engaging in closer conversations on future collaborations with a number of Technology Providers emerging from the technology coordination in EGI over the past three years, as indicated in Table 2.